A rich past, a bright future

 J.M.
 Huber Corporation marks its 135th anniversary.

-Huber Engineered Materials becomes the full owner of Magnifin and Huber Advanced Materials becomes the new name for the Fire Retardant Additives Business.
+Huber becomes the full owner of Magnifin and Huber Advanced Materials becomes the new name for the Fire Retardant Additives strategic business unit.